Eastward (video game): Development and release

 The game was developed by Shanghai-based Pixpil and is the company's debut game.
 Three Pixpil team members began development on the game in 2015, and the game was reported to be seen on Steam Greenlight in 2017.
-The game's publisher, Chucklefish, released an announcement trailer for the game on April 26, 2018.
+The game was released by publisher Chucklefish for Nintendo Switch and Windows on September 16, 2021.

 While discussing the game, a co-founder stated, "It started with Hong, our Lead Artist, who drew some sketches about a weird monster dormitory building, resembling Hong Kong's Kowloon Walled City".
 Other members of Pixpil liked the idea, and wanted to develop a game based on it.
 They came up with several game ideas for it, from a mobile puzzle game to a role-playing video game, but the small studio wanted to make a role-playing game.
 The term Eastward was coined by the founder as a key concept for the game, as the characters are trying to go east.